tcltk/tklib/embedded/md/tklib/files/modules/map/area-table-display.md

 # <a name='description'></a>DESCRIPTION

-This package provides \.\.\.
-Widget to display the information of many area definitions in a table\.
+This package provides a widget showing the information of many *geo/area* definitions in a table\.

 # <a name='section2'></a>API